-The most significant regulatory requirement of crypto exchanges operating in Australia must register with the Australian Transaction Reports and Analysis Centre (AUSTRAC).
+The most significant regulatory requirement of crypto exchanges operating in Australia must be registered with the Australian Transaction Reports and Analysis Centre (AUSTRAC).
 Any exchange that wants to directly offer AUD deposits and withdrawals must be registered with AUSTRAC.
 Exchanges that aren't regulated can only accept cryptocurrency transfers.
 As a business or financial service provider, exchanges must adhere to several rules AUSTRAC implements.
 These include:

 - Identifying and verifying customers' identity under a process called Know-Your-Customer (KYC).